A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO

-where $\mathbf{x}_0 \in \mathbb{R}^N$ is a K-sparse vector of dimension $N = 16384$, $\mathbf{A} \in \mathbb{R}^{L\times N}$ is a Gaussian random matrix and $\mathbf{w}$ an additive Gaussian white noise with a PSNR of $20$ dB.
+where $\mathbf{x}_0 \in \mathbb{R}^N$ is a $k$-sparse vector of dimension $N = 16384$, $\mathbf{A} \in \mathbb{R}^{L\times N}$ is a Gaussian random matrix and $\mathbf{w}$ an additive Gaussian white noise with a PSNR of $20$ dB.
 We set the number of measurements to $L = \alpha K \ll N$ for some oversampling factor $\alpha >1$.
-We then solve a LASSO problem \eqref{eq:lasso} with input data $\mathbf{y}$ with four algorithms\footnote{Reproducible Python code based on the Pycsou optimization package \cite{SIMEONI_Pla_2021} is available on \emph{GitHub}: \emph{https://github.com/AdriaJ/PolyatomicFW\_SPL}}: \emph{FISTA}, \emph{Vanilla FW} (V-FW) (with optimal line search, Algorithm \ref{alg:els_fw}), \emph{Fully-Corrective FW} (FC-FW) Algorithm \ref{alg:fc_fw}, and our custom \emph{Polyatomic FW} (P-FW).
-We let each algorithm run for a maximum of $4$ seconds and monitor the evolution of the LASSO objective functional value across time.
-We perform this experiment for various values of $K$ and $\alpha$, each time rerunning the algorithms for $15$ independent noise realisations.
-Figure \ref{fig:plots} shows the median LASSO objective functional value vs time, as well as the interquartile distance (shaded).
+We then solve a LASSO problem \eqref{eq:lasso} with input data $\mathbf{y}$ with four algorithms\footnote{Our implementation is based on the \texttt{Pycsou} optimization package \cite{SIMEONI_Pla_2021}.}: \emph{FISTA}, \emph{Vanilla FW} (V-FW) (with optimal line search, Algorithm \ref{alg:els_fw}), \emph{Fully-Corrective FW} (FC-FW) Algorithm \ref{alg:fc_fw}, and our proposed \emph{Polyatomic FW} (P-FW).
+We let each algorithm run for a maximum of $4$ seconds and monitor the evolution of the LASSO objective functional value across reconstruction time.
+We perform this experiment for various values of $K$ and $\alpha$, each time re-running the algorithms for $15$ independent noise realizations.
+Fig.~\ref{fig:plots} shows the median LASSO objective functional value vs time, as well as the interquartile distance (shaded).

 Although FC-FW is slightly faster than V-FW, these two algorithms are significantly slower to converge than P-FW or FISTA.
 Remarkably, P-FW is able to outperform the optimal first-order method FISTA in most setups.
-The most striking example comes from configuration (d) of Figure \ref{fig:plots}, in which FISTA takes on average more than $2.0$s to reach an objective functional value reached by P-FW in less than $0.5$s ($\sim$4$\times$ speedup).
-Moreover, while the performances of the V-FW and FC-FW degrades with larger values of $K$ (ground truth $\mathbf{x}_0$ less sparse), the same is not true for P-FW, whose performances remain competitive with FISTA even in the less sparse setups ($K=128$) of plots (c) and (f).
+The most striking example comes from configuration (d) of Fig.~\ref{fig:plots}, in which FISTA takes on average more than $2.0$s to reach an objective functional value reached by P-FW in less than $0.5$s ($\sim$4$\times$ speedup).
+Furthermore, we remark that the performances of V-FW and FC-FW degrade with larger values of $K$ (ground truth $\mathbf{x}_0$ less sparse), whereas this is not the case for P-FW.
+It is able to remain competitive with FISTA, even in the less sparse setups ($K=128$) of plots (e) and (f).